seercle/kubernetes/README.md

 ```bash
 kubectl get secret admin-user -n kubernetes-dashboard -o jsonpath="{.data.token}" | base64 -d
 ```
 Beware that the browser loves to cache the login page and make it seem like the password is wrong !

+- ### Nextcloud

+Beware of Nextcloud.
+If it goes down, it will never go back up sometimes.
+I don't know why !
+Probably when the Postgresql database has not changed but Nexcloud persistent volumes where recreated.
+I don't know !